 There's no wrong way to experience meditation.
 Avoid judging yourself or your experience and commit to being fully present with whatever the experience has in store.
 Have fun!

 It's important you maintain a gentle and non-judgmental attitude towards yourself and your practice to avoid creating unnecessary barriers to your meditative experience.
 Cultivate self-compassion and let go of any tendency to compare or judge your meditation practice.
 Recognize that progress unfolds in its own time and emphasize fostering patience and acceptance of whatever arises during your meditation.

 Allow your body and mind to follow their natural intelligence by doing what comes naturally.
 Remember, meditation is natural so you don't have to 'try' to do it, you simply need to allow yourself to flow, or progress, into it.
 Don't force yourself into uncomfortable positions and instead, find postures that feel good.
 Avoid straining or forcing at all costs.

 Recording of any kind, including screen shots, during Group Meditation Sessions is strictly prohibited out of respect for the privacy of all participators.
 You're welcome to audio record your private one-on-one meditation consultations, although video recording of any session is prohibited.

 Record Group Meditation Sessions

-Avoid consuming heavy meals or caffeine immediately before your sessions as they can affect your ability to relax and concentrate.
+You are strongly encouraged to avoid consuming heavy meals or caffeine immediately before your sessions as they can affect your ability to relax and concentrate.
 Instead, delay meals until after your session or opt for light, nourishing snacks or meals before sessions to maintain an alert and balanced state throughout.